MarkScherr/cv/README.md

 **Software Engineer Consultant** *Richfield, IA - 09/2020 -- 09/2021*

--   Designed and implemented a RESTful API using Java Spring Boot for storing and accessing coupon codes between visitors and logged in users by linking IP addresses.
 -   Strengthened security by re-engineering the authentication service for a customer data management system.
 -   Boosted system performance by contributing to the development of numerous high-efficiency API endpoints.
 -   Enhanced consumer experience by adding a feature to label previously purchased items and the date they were purchased.
+-   Collaborated closely with QA teams to create and adjust Groovy integration tests for automation.

 ### United Health Group R&D